Sale, Victoria: Newspapers

-Sale's local newspaper is The Gippsland Times founded in 1861.
+Sale's local newspaper is the Gippsland Times founded in 1861.
 Two issues are published each week; subscribers pay for only one issue per week.
 Its readership spans Wellington Shire, from north of Dargo to south of Port Albert, and to the west of Rosedale and east of Munro.
 The paper is part of the Fairfax Rural Media network of newspapers.

 Television

-The area was the first in Australia to receive its own regional television station, GLV-10 Gippsland (now Southern Cross 10), when it launched on 9 December 1961.
+The area was the first in Australia to receive its own regional television station, GLV-10 Gippsland (now Network 10), when it launched on 9 December 1961.

-Programs from the three main commercial television networks (Seven, Nine and Ten) are all re-broadcast into Sale by their regional affiliates - Prime7 (AMV), WIN (VTV) and Southern Cross Austereo (GLV).
+Programs from the three main commercial television networks (Seven, Nine and 10) are all re-broadcast into Sale by their regional affiliates – Seven (AMV), WIN (VTV) and 10 (GLV).
 All broadcast from the Latrobe Valley transmitter at Mount Tassie.
 All the commercial stations are based in Traralgon and have local commercials placed on their broadcasts.

 Local news is available on all three commercial networks: